-Halfway House, Nacton Road - draft text of proposed entry for inclusion in 2020
+Halfway House, Nacton Road

-Construction date Pre 1800
+Construction Date Pre 1800

 Architect

 Original use Residential

 Current use Residential

 Ward Priory Heath

 Easting 619884

 Northing 241359

-Year added to Local List 2020
+Year added to Local List 2021

 Isolated dwelling at the very edge of the borough boundary to the south east of Ipswich, set back from Nacton Road.
 Historic mapping records refer to the site as 'halfway houses', with the building being located some 4.5 miles away from the town centre, and so it is likely that the building was used as an inn or stopping place by travellers to Ipswich from towns to the south, such as Felixstowe and Nacton in the 19th century.